shellcomp/shellcomp.github.io/index.md

 - completions

    a list of valid completion values in format ["completion string", "help string"].
-The help string can be empty.
+The help string can contain multiple lines or be empty.
+An item with an empty completion string means that non-completable user input is expected (e.g. a name for a new file).
 An empty list means that no more arguments are expected.
-An item with an empty completion string means that non-completable user input is expected (e.g. a name for a new file).

 - alt